* Dec non-financial ODI rises 49 pct y/y to $12.53 bln

 SAFE is the acronym for the State Administration of Foreign Exchange.

 The Chinese currency yuan has risen about 1.2 percent against the dollar this year, after a roughly 6.8 percent gain during 2017, reversing three straight years of depreciation.

 Foreign direct investment (FDI) into China in December fell 9.2 percent from a year earlier to 73.94 billion yuan ($11.49 billion), the first decline in five months.

 For 2017, FDI rose 7.9 percent to 877.56 billion yuan.

-China faces relatively big external pressure in attracting FDI this year due to uncertainties in the global investment environment, the commerce ministry added.
-(Reporting by Stella Qiu and Beijing Monitoring Desk; Editing by Richard Borsuk and Clarence Fernandez)
+China faces relatively big external pressure in attracting FDI this year due to the global investment environment's uncertainties, said the commerce ministry.
+(Reporting by Stella Qiu and Beijing Monitoring Desk; Editing by Richard Borsuk)